We sometimes get asked questions about the Force Lottery, so if you have any of the same or similar questions the below may help to explain.

 Q - How are the numbers drawn?

 R - Twice a month a series of numbers are drawn using unique values between the first and last allocated chances contained within our lottery database which is updated each month.
-This is done using a 'random number generator' and is carried out by two members of HPLS staff.
+This is done using a ' true random number generator' and is carried out by two members of HPLS staff.
 These numbers are then checked against the lottery database and members payments to reveal the lucky winners for that draw.
-We do not rely on any automated lottery software as we want to ensure the process is transparent and accountable.
+We do not rely on any automated lottery software as we want to ensure the process is both transparent and accountable.
+We use a number of random generators to ensure that the widest and most reliable processes are used.
 Each stage is recorded and stored securely in our records.
 It's simple, but it works.

 Q - I have been in the lottery a long time now and never won.
 Am I just very unlucky?